-The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland, and in-stream biological uses.
-The impacts of surface water flow on existing infrastructure should be considered with reference to the Environmental Protection (Water) Policy 1997 and Water Act 2000.
+The potential environmental harm to the flow and the quality of surface waters from all phases of the proposal should be discussed, with particular reference to their suitability for the current and potential downstream uses, including the requirements of any affected riparian area, wetland, and any in-stream biological uses.
+The descriptions of proposed waterway crossings and/or barriers (temporary or permanent) required for construction/maintenance or operational purposes and their potential impacts to fish movement, short or long term, should be provided.
+The impacts of surface water flow on existing infrastructure should be considered.
+Refer to the Environmental Protection (Water) Policy 1997 and Water Act 2000.

-The hydrological impacts of the proposal should be assessed, particularly with regard to stream diversions (whether temporary or permanent), scouring and erosion, and changes to flooding levels and frequencies both upstream and downstream of the project.
+The hydrological impacts of the proposal should be assessed, particularly with regard to stream diversions, scouring and erosion, and changes to flooding levels and frequencies both upstream and downstream of the project.
 When flooding levels will be affected, modelling of afflux should be provided and illustrated with maps.
+Assessment of impacts on the flow and the quality of surface waters and effects on ecosystems should include an assessment of the likely effects of any temporary diversion of existing water courses.

 Quality characteristics discussed should be those appropriate to the downstream and upstream water uses that may be affected.
 Chemical and physical properties of any waste water (including concentrations of constituents) at the point of entering natural surface waters should be discussed along with toxicity of effluent constituents to flora and fauna.
-Consideration should be given to impacts on seawater quality due to discharge from the site.